coreweave/doc-examples/machine-learning/inference/mistral-7b/mistral-cloud-deployment.md

-> This is exactly the same as [readme.md](./readme.md), except with absolute links to the files and this notation.

 # Mistral 7B on CoreWeave Quickstart Guide

 This quickstart deploys the Mistral 7B AI model as a Knative inference Service on CoreWeave Cloud using RTX A5000 GPUs.
 It initially uses one instance, scales up to ten on demand, and scales to zero when idle.